Hypertension headache: A doctor’s guide to home treatment

 - Headache worsens with exertion or bending over

-Causes a hypertension headache
+Causes of a hypertension headache

 The science is pretty straightforward: too much pressure inside those blood vessels that feed the brain can lead to pain.
-Sometimes it’s a one-time thing—maybe you had a super-salty meal or forgot a dose (or two) of your prescription.
 Other times, it’s a chronic issue connected to general lifestyle factors like stress, poor sleep, or too much caffeine.
-(And prying that coffee cup away can be a challenge.)- Missing blood pressure medication

 - Stress or anxiety